postgrespro/pg_probackup/Documentation.md

     --retention-window=window
 Defines the earliest point in time for which pg_probackup can complete the recovery.
 This option is set in **the number of days** from the current moment.
 For example, if `retention-window=7`, pg_probackup must delete all backup copies that are older than seven days, with all the corresponding WAL files.

 If both `--retention-redundancy` and `--retention-window` options are set, pg_probackup keeps backup copies that satisfy at least one condition.
-For example, if you set `--retention-redundancy=2` and `--retention-window=7`, pg_probackup purges the backup catalog to keep only two full backup copies and all backups that are newer than seven days.
+For example, if you set `--retention-redundancy=2` and `--retention-window=7`, pg_probackup purges the backup catalog to keep only two full backup copies and all backups that are newer than seven days:

+    pg_probackup set-config -B backup_dir --instance instance_name --retention-redundancy=2 --retention-window=7

 To clean up the backup catalog in accordance with retention policy, run: